flaupretre/terraform-ssh-tunnel/README.md

 - specify an absolute path and/or a different name when your SSH client is not in your path or has a different name (some use 'openssh')
-- Add options to pass to the SSH command like, '-o StrictHostKeyChecking=no' to avoid failures on non-registered bastions or '-i \<key>' to specify an alternate private key.
+- Add options to pass to the SSH command like '-i \<key>' to specify an alternate private key to use.

 Specifying an alternate SSH command is done by setting the 'ssh_cmd' variable to the command with options.